wulongict/SpectralArchive/README.md

 ## Usage
 ### Build archive
 #### Add MS data files
 First create a text file, mzxmllist, which contains a list of mzXML files to initialize a spectral archive.
-The raw files corresponding to the mzXML files above can be downloaded from pride archive [PXD000561](http://ftp.ebi.ac.uk/pride-archive/2014/04/PXD000561/).
+The raw files corresponding to the mzXML files below can be downloaded from pride archive [PXD000561](http://ftp.ebi.ac.uk/pride-archive/2014/04/PXD000561/).
 ```bash
 $ cat mzxmllist
 Adult_Adrenalgland_Gel_Elite_49_f01.mzXML